 For starters, we are just as fallen as they are.
 Furthermore, I, nor you, have anything of our own.
 All that we have and all that we are flow from the gracious gifts of God himself.
 We have earned nothing.
 Perhaps you think you have.
 Perhaps you are rather proud of yourself for earning a promotion in your career with all of your hard work, or maybe you feel rather accomplished that you have an advanced degree and some letters behind your name.
 But take a moment to consider who gave you the strength to walk, the intelligence to think, and the health to live.
 Neither you nor I have earned anything.
 All things in your life, all things, are gracious gifts from God.

 I cannot proudly be the answer to anyone’s problem.
 The best I can offer is the good news of a good savior.
-No, pity is not the motivation behind the great commission.
-Missions is not about them.
+No, pity is not the motivation behind the Great Commission.
+Missions is not about you and it is not ultimately about them.

 So, the question remains: What is missions about?